TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 ### Using Existential Errors

-Now that I have a way to *throw* errors of arbitrary structured types, what can I do with them?
+Now that I have a way to *throw* errors of different types, what can I do with them?

 With the code I've shown so far? **Nothing**.

-The problem is that `SomeError`, as written, can take values of *any* type—and then gives me no way to know what type it contains!
+The problem is that `SomeError`, as written, takes values of *any* type with no way to know what type it contains!
 That is fundamental to how existential types work, but it means I need to place some restrictions on `SomeError` to make it useful.

 For every operation I want to perform on errors—rendering to the user, debugging in the interpreter, logging—I need to know that whatever type is hidden inside `SomeError` supports that operation.
-In Haskell, the best option is to add typeclass constraints to `SomeError`; for example, if I needed to return errors as JSON from some API, I could constrain `SomeError` to only accept arguments of type `e` if the type implemented [`Aeson.ToJSON`][ToJSON]:
+In Haskell, the best option is to add typeclass constraints to `SomeError`; for example, if I needed to return errors as JSON, I could constrain `SomeError` to only accept arguments of type `e` if the type were an instance of [`Aeson.ToJSON`][ToJSON]:

 ```haskell
 data SomeError where
   SomeError ∷ (Aeson.ToJSON e) ⇒ e → SomeError
 ```

-One way to think about this is that every single function that consumed `Error` in our original (non-modular) design needs to become a typeclass, because we need to handle values of specific errors added by unknown modules in the future as well as the base `Error` type.
-So
+Think about it this way: every function in our original, non-modular design now needs to handle multiple types in an extensible way.
+Otherwise, how would we deal with error types defined in future modules?
+Typeclasses are the mechanism Haskell provides to extend a function over an open-ended set of types.

+So, we replace:

 ```haskell
 renderError ∷ Error → Text